4 Min Read

 These statements, and others like them, are really selfish when you get to their core.
 They're 'me before you,’ but that's not love.
 Love that is real is sacrificial.
 A sign of true love is 'you before me.’

 True Love Motivates Togetherness

-Unfortunately, I have found in my counseling for couples that these statements are often motivated by even more than just selfishness or a poor self-esteem.
+Unfortunately, I have found in my counseling with couples that these statements are often motivated by even more than just selfishness or a poor self-esteem.

 One circumstance that can bring out statements like these is a partner cheating.
 Several couples I've counseled in the past year have had one partner say something like this to the other and later we've come to find out that they were having an affair at the time.
 The statements were made in an attempt to end the relationship in a way that looked caring, but really the motivation was to hide their behavior.
 This is an example of how what looks like a sign of true love may really not be one at all.

 A man going through a midlife crisis, a person feeling depressed, or stuck in some form of addiction sometimes makes a declaration like this.
 While it’s true that loving a partner during a trial like this is tough, they don't get to make the decision for the other person who the person chooses to love or when.
 Their partner gets to make that choice.

 Remember the wedding vows, "for better, for worse...in sickness and in health"?
 Love isn't just for the good times.

 Many things can drive a person to push away a partner who loves them.